Steven M. Wise

-Steven M. Wise (born 1952) is an American legal scholar who specializes in animal protection issues, primatology, and animal intelligence.
-He teaches animal rights law at Harvard Law School, Vermont Law School, John Marshall Law School, Lewis & Clark Law School, and Tufts University School of Veterinary Medicine.
-He is a former president of the Animal Legal Defense Fund and founder and president of the Nonhuman Rights Project.
-The Yale Law Journal has called him "one of the pistons of the animal rights movement."
+Steven M. Wise (December 19, 1950 – February 15, 2024) was an American lawyer and legal scholar who specialized in animal rights, primatology, and animal intelligence.
+He taught animal rights law at Harvard Law School, Vermont Law School, John Marshall Law School, Lewis & Clark Law School, Tufts University School of Veterinary Medicine, and at the Master’s in Animal Law and Society of the Autonomous University of Barcelona.
+He was a former president of the Animal Legal Defense Fund and founder and president of the Nonhuman Rights Project.
+The Yale Law Journal had called him "one of the pistons of the animal rights movement."

-Wise is the author of An American Trilogy (2009), which tells the story of how a piece of land in Tar Heel, North Carolina, was first the home of Native Americans until they were driven into near-extinction, then a slave plantation, and finally the site of factory hog farms and the world's largest slaughterhouse.
+Wise was the author of An American Trilogy (2009), which tells the story of how a piece of land in Tar Heel, North Carolina, was first the home of Native Americans until they were driven into near-extinction, then a slave plantation, and finally the site of factory hog farms and the world's largest slaughterhouse.
 His book, Though the Heavens May Fall (2005), recounts the 1772 trial in England of James Somersett, a black man rescued from a ship heading for the West Indies slave markets, which gave impetus to the movement to abolish slavery in Britain and the United States (see Somersett's Case).
-He also wrote Drawing the Line (2002), which describes the relative intelligence of animals and human beings, and Rattling the Cage (2000), in which he argues that certain basic legal rights should be extended to chimpanzees and bonobos.
+He also wrote Drawing the Line (2002), which describes the relative intelligence of animals and human beings, and Rattling the Cage (2000), in which he argued that certain basic legal rights should be extended to chimpanzees and bonobos.

 The documentary Unlocking the Cage (2016) follows Wise in parts of his struggle for chimpanzees.

 Background

 Wise received his undergraduate education in chemistry at the College of William & Mary in Williamsburg, Virginia.
 Wise first became interested in politics through his involvement in the anti-Vietnam War movement while at William & Mary.
 Wise studied law at Boston University and was awarded his J.D. there in 1976, then became a personal injury lawyer.
 He was inspired to move into the area of animal rights after reading Peter Singer's Animal Liberation (1975), often referred to as "the bible of the animal liberation movement".
-A practicing animal protection attorney, he is president of the nonprofit Nonhuman Rights Project, where he directs its Nonhuman Rights Project, the purpose of which is to obtain basic common law rights for at least some nonhuman animals.
-He lives in Coral Springs, Florida, with his children Chris and Siena.
+A practicing animal protection attorney, he was president of the nonprofit Nonhuman Rights Project, where he directed its Nonhuman Rights Project, the continuing purpose of which is to obtain basic common law rights for at least some nonhuman animals.
+Wise lived in Coral Springs, Florida, with his children Chris and Siena.
+He died there of glioblastoma, a form of brain cancer, on February 15, 2024, at the age of 73.